blanu/Dust/docs/DustSpecification.md

 *     Send the server confirmation code to the client
 *     Delete the ephemeral private key
 *     Store the shared key, associated with the client
+*     Receive and discard random bytes from the server until the client confirmation code is received
+*     Verify the client confirmation code

 ## When the client receives a response from the server
 *     Receive the server’s Elligator-encrypted ephemeral public key